 City Councilmember / Providence, RI

-As a former undocumented immigrant, Councilwoman LaFortune is dedicated to equity and increasing educational opportunity.
-She has worked on initiatives to increase funding and support for students in Providence’s public schools, of which she is a graduate.
-LaFortune has also championed affordable housing, support for minority and women-owned businesses, community development, prudent financial planning, and increasing community engagement in municipal affairs.
+Councilwoman LaFortune holds a B.A. in Communications from Temple University and a Masters in Urban Education Policy at Brown University.
+LaFortune has also championed affordable housing, support for minority and women-owned businesses, community development, prudent financial planning, and increasing transparency and community engagement in municipal affairs.
 She serves on the Board of Directors of the Sophia Academy and We the Village, and on advisory committees for the Eastside YMCA and East Side Community Alliance.
-Councilwoman LaFortune holds a B.A. in Communications from Temple University and is completing an M.A in Urban Education Policy at Brown University this spring.
 She is the mother of two incredible young people and is an avid runner.

 Nirva LaFortune’s Ideas

-Problem Underutilized corridors, last-mile connections or access to reliable transportation, affordable housing production, employment opportunity, and a ready workforce is a challenge for many communities.
-These issues are interdependent yet approached individually.
-Therefore, lacks a comprehensive solution that can help mitigate the systemic issue.
-Solution A program that incentivise […]
+Problem Underutilized corridors, last-mile connections or access to reliable transportation, affordable housing production, employment opportunity, and a ready workforce is a challenge for many […]

 | Nirva LaFortune | City Councilmember | Providence, RI